hipstas/ava_docs/docs/BeforeandAfter.md

 <br>
 Help students understand the organizing elements of AVAnnotate: layers, index, the definition of an annotation, etc.
 <br>
 Give students as much information in advance as possible!
-This could include the direct link to the recording file, the layers to be used, a raw annotation spreadsheet, and a link to the How to Use page including our annotation template.
+This could include the direct link to the recording file, the layers to be used, a raw annotation spreadsheet, and a link to the quick-start [How to Use](https://av-annotate.org/how-to-use/) page
 </td>
 <td>